thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 branching.
 So I decided to continue to submit this presentation for another year.

 2018 was a packed year.
 I spoke at 14 events.
-Some were even paid speaking assignments at company events.
-I would never have thought one day I would be paid by companies to present.
+I started getting paid speaker assignments at company events.
+I would never have thought one day I would be once paid for speaking.

 The highs of 2018 were speaking at [Agile India](https://2018.agileindia.org/), [NCrafts](http://ncrafts.io/) and